chili-publish/grafx-documentation/docs/GraFx_Media/index.md

 ![applogo](https://chilipublishdocs.imgix.net/logos/CHILI_LOGOS-Media-1.svg)

-Store and manage media assets in GraFx Media—our built-in media manager.
+Store and manage media assets in GraFx Media.

 !!!
 Info
 	Today, your media is stored in the environment of GraFx Publisher.